-- The costs of private medical treatment and care not offered by the NHS
+- Private medical treatment and care not offered by the NHS

-- The costs of home adaption if you have become disabled
+- Home adaption if you have become disabled

-- The costs of any assistive equipment, i.e. Crutches, mobility scooters and Zimmer frames.
+- Assistive equipment, i.e. crutches, mobility scooters and Zimmer frames.

-- The costs of physiotherapy relating to your recovery from your injuries
+- Physiotherapy relating to your recovery from your injuries

 - Travel costs to and from any medical treatment, therapy or counselling sessions relating to your injury.